aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 ### 5.3 User experience, guidance, and observability

 With the backend capabilities unified, Part 4 focused on packaging them into an experience that feels intentional.
 The search page lets visitors choose ranking strategies, gives context on optional geo collection, and guarantees accessible interactions through validation and responsive design.
 The RAG summary block translates raw ranking output into recommendations that cite price, rating, and stock considerations, while the document-details view completes the journey with image modals, back-navigation that preserves the original query, and dwell-time beacons for analytics.
-Finally, the dashboard aggregates every trace—requests, missions, queries, clicks, dwell times—so instructors can replay traffic and evaluate both retrieval quality and UX behavior without additional tooling.
+Finally, the dashboard aggregates every trace: requests, missions, queries, clicks, dwell times, so instructors can replay traffic and evaluate both retrieval quality and UX behavior without additional tooling.

 ### 5.4 A unified platform